theikemaster22/Unblockable-Minigames/README.md

 Please note: if you shortcut/input these games into a domain/website/url it will become blockable, the most important factor making these games unblockable is the fact that they are files and not websites.

 If you wish to find a way to put these files onto a different device, I suggest putting the files on a google drive so that it is easy to download.

+*Please not that not all of these games have been made by me.*